 Scientists for Global Responsibility's environmental policy lays out how we strive to minimise the direct environmental impacts of the organisation's activities, and hence play our part in responding to the global climate emergency.

-SGR's environmental policy is reviewed regularly, and we are currently working towards accreditation with Investors in the Environment.
+SGR's environmental policy (last reviewed and approved by our National Coordinating Committee on 26.5.22) is reviewed regularly, and we are currently working towards accreditation with Investors in the Environment.

 Scientists for Global Responsibility recognises that it has a responsibility to the environment beyond legal and regulatory requirements.
 We are committed to minimising our environmental impact as an integral part of our Constitution, organisational strategy and operating methods.
 We encourage all stakeholders, for example our members and other organisations, to do the same.